 Cohort members who are eligible for an examination at home or long term care facility but are mobile can be offered the option of an abbreviated examination at the ARIC field center instead of an examination at their place of residence.
 This offers greater comfort to a participant if mobility is not restricted, and a more comfortable as well as standardized environment for the examination.
-The contents of a 'core examination' conducted at an ARIC field center do not differ from those conducted at a home (Appendix 2) but field center facilities and equipment are used.
+The contents of a 'core examination' conducted at an ARIC field center do not differ from those conducted at a home visit (excluding ancillary components) but field center facilities and equipment are used.
+For Visit 10, please refer to the Home Visit Checklist and items listed as priority levels 1 and 2.